Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Results

 \subsubsection{Echo Show 5}

 Traffic collection from the Echo-Show5 started at the relative timestamp of 0s and ended at the relative timestamp of 1533s.
-The robotic arm started pressing buttons on the device according to our permutation-based interaction sequences starting at 50s and concluded all button presses at 1000s.
+The robotic arm started pressing buttons on the device at 50s according to a permutation-based interaction sequence and concluded all button presses at 1000s.

-It is clear that there are spikes of packets sent by the device during the time period when the automated button presses occurred: The period with button presses produced a total of 8391 packets with an average of 8.83 packets per second.
-In contrast, the rest of the packet capture only had a total of 1202 packets and an average of 2.25 packets per second.
-Note that we excluded packets prior to the beginning of the button presses when calculating these average rates, as these early packets are the result of device initialization at startup and are not caused by button presses.
+There are clear traffic spikes during the time period with the automated button presses.
+The period with button presses contained a total of 8391 packets with an average of 8.83 packets per second.
+In contrast, the rest of the packet capture (idle time) contained only 1202 packets and an average of 2.25 packets per second.
+Note that we excluded packets prior to the beginning of the button presses when calculating these statistics, as these early packets are the result of device initialization at startup.

-The significantly higher amount of network traffic during the button presses suggests that our robotic arm's interactions with the Echo-Show5 indeed generates activity-related traffic compared to periods with no robot interaction.
-This is further supported by the substantial decrease in the average number of packets and the frequency of packets after the robot interactions stopped at 1000s.
+The significantly higher amount of network traffic during the button presses indicates that our robotic arm's interactions with the Echo-Show5 indeed generates activity-related traffic compared to periods with no robot interaction.
+These results corroborate Apthorpe et al.'s previous findings~\cite{apthorpe2019keeping} that user interactions with an Amazon voice assistant cause detectable increases in traffic rates.